Opening up Europe's energy markets to competition

 Ironically, the UK set the system up in this way to avoid any issues of potential conflict and yet it continues to push for full ownership unbundling which can only have negative implications for Scotland's energy industry and come at the expense of our industry.
 I want to see greater liberalisation of Europe's energy markets with greater competition, openness and transparency which can only be a good thing for Scottish consumers and our energy companies to ensure they can compete and invest on a fair basis in other European countries.
 Rapidly rising energy prices across the EU are bad for business and are increasing fuel poverty especially among low income households and other vulnerable groups as well as remote areas.

+Energy prices in the UK have gone through the roof since January 2008 accompanied at the same time by a shameful rise in energy companies' profits and quite rightly there have been calls for the Competition Commissioner to investigate what is happening in the UK's energy market.
 The House of Commons Business and Enterprise Committee has since launched its own investigation into energy prices and the UK's energy market as well as the interaction between UK and European energy markets.
 UK energy companies blame rising energy prices, especially gas prices, on the lack of competition in Europe's energy markets.

 However, what we mustn't see happen is Scotland's energy industry become expendable as part of some compromise and trade-off in smoke-filled rooms behind closed doors in Brussels.
 I want to be able to see Scotland's energy companies competing in Europe's energy markets on a fair and equal basis.

-'Third Way' in February 2008.
+As an alternative to the Commission's unbundling proposals 8 Member States led by France and Germany presented a 'Third Way' in February 2008.
 Their suggestion being that the effective unbundling of energy operators' activities should be done through a network of regulators guaranteeing free access to infrastructure and independence of investment decisions.
 In response, the Commission issued two 'non papers' in which it argues that the "Third Way" proposals, which prefer "structural separation" within a business to ownership unbundling, cannot be a credible alternative unless they guarantee the independence of the TSOs.
 In many respects the Scottish model is actually more robust than the Third Way because there is ownership unbundling of the system operation together with strict controls and regulatory oversight of investment.

 Over in the European Parliament discussions on the Commission's proposals aren't much better.
 The Energy Committee is due to vote on 6 May with a first reading expected from the Parliament in June 2008.
+There are over 1,000 amendments to the whole internal energy market package which MEPs will now start to try and negotiate compromises.

 The most contentious issue remains ownership unbundling on which the Committee is split along national lines - though I suspect a deal may already have been done on this for the issue to be returned to in 2010 and for all other aspects of the energy market package to be agreed to.
 Not least given that much of the real negotiation will be done under the French Presidency of the European Council in the second half of the year - the French government of course being the co-authors of the 'Third Way' proposal and its opposition to the Commission's full ownership unbundling proposals.
 For the moment the Energy Council remains divided.